 When using any form of public transportation in Denmark tickets are necessary.
 This includes buses, trains, metro and harbor boats.
-The only exception are the free public bicycle, where you have to make a 20 kroner refundable deposit.
-If you use a public transport service without one, you will get fined and at present it stands at 750kr for an infraction.
+The only exception are the free public bicycle, where you have to make a 20 kroner refundable deposit. (these bicycle services are no longer available.
+They have been replaced with rental bikes parked throughout the city.
+Learn more here.)
+If you use a public transport service without one, you will get fined and at present it stands at 1000kr for an infraction.

-- Tickets can be obtained from the main train stations at their ticket offices.
+- They can be obtained from the main train stations at their ticket offices.